gl0p/Open-Clock/README.md

              Partition Scheme: No FS 4MB (2MB APP x2)

     Use the Arduino IDE or PlatformIO to upload the firmware to your ESP32.

-5. Run these commands to install the necessary system-level packages:

-        sudo apt update

-        sudo apt install -y python3 python3-pip ffmpeg

-6. Set Up the Server

-   After installing all dependencies, you should be able to run the flask server.

-        python main.py

 ## How To Use